nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **_Binary_**

 - A special case of categorical data with just two categories of values [True/False].
+- Ex - medical test has two possible outcomes: positive or negative

 ## KEY TERMS FOR RECTANGULAR DATA